Nicole215/outdoor_queens/README.md

      - STRIPE_SECRET_KEY (value: Secret Key from Stripe).
 3. Set Up Webhooks
    - In the Stripe dashboard, go to Developers > Webhooks.
-   - Create a new webhook endpoint with the URL of your deployed site followed by /webhook/stripe/ (e.g., https://yourapp.herokuapp.com/webhook/stripe/).
+   - Create a new webhook endpoint with the URL of your deployed site followed by e.g., /checkout/wh/ .
    - Select the events you want to monitor (e.g., checkout.session.completed).
    - Copy the Signing Secret and add it to Heroku as a config variable:
      - STRIPE_WH_SECRET (value: Signing Secret).